 Examples: Machine language, Assembly language.

-High level language
+High-level language

 High-level languages (HLL) are programming languages that provide a significant level of abstraction from the computer's hardware.
 They are designed to be user-friendly, using human- readable syntax with words, symbols, and commands that resemble natural languages like English.
 This makes high-level languages much easier to learn, write, and maintain compared to low-level languages.
 Instead of having to manage memory or hardware specifics, developers can focus on solving problems and creating functionality.
 Popular high-level languages include Python, Java, C++, and JavaScript.
 One of the key advantages of high-level languages is portability.
 Programs written in HLLs can often be run on different types of computer systems with minimal modification, as they are not tied to specific hardware.
 This is possible because HLLs rely on compilers or interpreters to translate the code into machine language that the computer's hardware can understand.
 Although high-level languages are easier to use, they are generally slower than low-level languages because of the extra layers of abstraction and translation required.
 However, the trade-off is worth it in many applications, as HLLs significantly reduce development time and complexity.

-characteristics:
+The characteristics are as follows:

 Easier to learn, write, and maintain.